Laugavegur Hiking Trail in Iceland | Online Guide

 Bring one set of clothes to walk in and another dry set to change into at night.
 It is not always possible to dry clothes in the huts.

-Do not wear cotton clothing such as jeans, cotton T-shirts, cotton socks and sweatshirts.
-Cotton absorbs moisture and sticks to your body, which keeps you wet and cold.
+Do not wear cotton clothing, such as jeans, T-shirts, socks, and sweatshirts.
+Cotton absorbs moisture and sticks to your body, keeping you wet and cold.

-Following is a list of things to bring along.
+The following is a list of things to bring along.
 How much of everything is up to you.
-Some may want to travel light while others are comfortable with carrying heavier packs.
+Some may want to travel light, while others are comfortable carrying heavier packs.

 Gear needed for Laugavegur trek in Iceland